bitonp/mysql-lua-logging/README.md

 of databases.
 However, we also had the issue that any recording _must not_ interfere with current database operation.
 Thats a tall order.

-By using mysql-proxy with these two lua scripts, we are able to pipe the query information, via curl(), to a completely seperate cluster of machines running ElasticSearch.
+By using mysql-proxy with these two lua scripts, we are able to pipe the query information, via curl() or a log file, to a completely seperate cluster of machines running ElasticSearch.
 This very small increment in time is negated completely by the removal of the need to log slow-logs, and garner them, on the database server.
 Your logs then also end up in a search engine, which makes for a much better way of finding queries/tables/columns, than grepping through reams of logs that may not